Do you often wake up with a headache or experience chronic headaches that are undiagnosed?

 The most conservative approach to treating headaches that are caused by a TMJ disorder is the use of a night guard.
 An oral appliance that is much like a sports mouthguard, a night guard is custom fit and designed to reposition the jaw so that it rests in a natural position.
 This not only prevents teeth grinding, it also allows the jaw muscles to relax and reduces the tension that is often radiated throughout the neck and head area.

-Dr. Robinson will discuss your lifestyle habits and any medical concerns you may have to determine if there are other factors impacting the health of your smile.
+Dr. Cook will discuss your lifestyle habits and any medical concerns you may have to determine if there are other factors impacting the health of your smile.
 Stress can also play a role in jaw tension and patients may benefit from wearing their mouth guard when in stress-inducing situations.